Part of Applied System Dynamics - Relationships under activation

 • differences in needs

 But often the content is not the deepest problem.
-The problem is that the conversation about that content keeps activating the same threat loop.
+The problem is that the conversation about the content keeps activating the same threat loop.

 The content changes.
-The protective loop stays the same.
+The protective loop remains the same.

 The relational threat loop